Plant DetailShow Menu

 Hamabo hibiscus is a small, broadleaf evergreen tree or large shrub native to China, Korea, and Japan and in the Malvaceae (mallow) family.
 It grows 6 to 15 feet in height and 10 to 15 feet wide and has flowers that last from mid-spring through the first frost.

 Plant in full sun to partial shade and in an area with good drainage.
 Prune to maintain a dense habit.
-Flowers appear from late spring to mid-fall, with blooms turning orange as they age.
+Flowers appear on new growth from late spring to mid-fall, with blooms turning orange as they age.
 The flowers are attractive to hummingbirds, pollinators, and butterflies.
 It is more cold tolerant than other hibiscus, and like Hibiscus rosa-sinensis is resistant to salt, and drought tolerant once established.

 Its small stature works as flowering tree for a courtyard or patio gardens.
 Its showy flowers, which have a mild fragrance, bring light and interest to a cottage garden.
 Plant Hamabo hibiscus in small groups in the middle or back of a border planting, or use as a hedge or screen.
 Their salt tolerance makes them a good choice for a coastal location.
 In cooler climates, they do well planted in large containers where they can be brought inside over the winter.
 This plant is susceptible to damage from deer.